-- (i) The moving family will be required to pay the applicable deposit. - (ii) The new Head of Household must be a resident of the unit for at least two (2) years. - (iii) The new Head of Household must be legally capable of executing a lease. - (iv) The reason for the family split must be due to the addition of children through birth, adoption, or court-awarded custody.
+- (i) The moving family will be required to pay the applicable deposit. - (ii) The new Head of Household must be a resident of the unit for at least two years. - (iii) The new Head of Household must be legally capable of executing a lease. - (iv) The reason for the family split must be due to the addition of children through birth, adoption, or court-awarded custody.

-12.3.F SECURITY DEPOSITS
+12.3.F Security Deposits

-- (1) When a family transfers from one unit to another, SAHA will transfer their security deposit to the new unit.
+- (1) When a family transfers from one unit to another, Opportunity Home will transfer their security deposit to the new unit.
 The tenant will be billed for any maintenance or other charges due for the "old" unit. - (2) When a family is transferred to a third-party managed unit, the resident will be required to pay a security deposit directly to the third-party management company.
 The resident will be required to pay all amounts in full for damages to the original unit beyond reasonable wear and tear.

-12.3.G COST OF TRANSFER
+12.3.G Cost of Transfer

-- SAHA must pay moving expenses to transfer a resident with a disability to an accessible unit as an accommodation for the resident's disability [Notice PIH 2010-26]. - (a) The resident will bear all of the costs of transfers s/he requests.
-However, SAHA will bear the transfer costs when the transfer is done as a reasonable accommodation.
+- (1) Opportunity Home must pay moving expenses to transfer a resident with a disability to an accessible unit as an accommodation for the resident's disability [Notice PIH 2010-26]. - (a) The resident will bear all of the costs of transfers they request.
+However, Opportunity Home will bear the transfer costs when the transfer is done as a reasonable accommodation.

-12.3.H HANDLING OF REQUESTS
+12.3.H Handling of Requests

-- (1) Residents requesting a transfer to another unit or development will be required to submit a written request for transfer. - (2) In case of a reasonable accommodation transfer, SAHA will encourage the resident to make the request in writing using a reasonable accommodation request form.
-However, SAHA will consider the transfer request any time the resident indicates that an accommodation is needed whether or not a formal written request is submitted. - (3) SAHA will respond by approving the transfer and putting the family on the transfer list, by denying the transfer, or by requiring more information or documentation from the family such as documentation of domestic violence, dating violence, sexual assault, or stalking in accordance with Section 16(7)(d) of this ACOP. - (4) If the family does not meet the "good record" requirements under Section 16(3)(d), the manager will address the problem and, until resolved, the request for transfer will be denied. - (5) SAHA will respond within ten (10) business days of the submission of the family's request.
-If SAHA denies the request for transfer, the family will be informed of its grievance rights.
+- (1) Residents requesting a transfer to another unit or development will be required to submit a written request for transfer. - (2) In case of a reasonable accommodation transfer, Opportunity Home will encourage the resident to make the request in writing using a reasonable accommodation request form.
+However, Opportunity Home will consider the transfer request any time the resident indicates that an accommodation is needed whether or not a formal written request is submitted. - (3) Opportunity Home will respond by approving the transfer and putting the family on the transfer list, by denying the transfer, or by requiring more information or documentation from the family such as documentation of domestic violence, dating violence, sexual assault, or stalking in accordance with Section 16(7)(d) of this ACOP. - (4) If the family does not meet the "good record" requirements under Section 16(3)(d), the manager will address the problem and, until resolved, the request for transfer will be denied.

+(5) Opportunity Home will respond within 10 business days of the submission of the family's request.
+If Opportunity Home denies the request for transfer, the family will be informed of its grievance rights.

-12.4 TRANSFER PROCESSING
+12.4 Transfer Processing